French Oak Flooring Dublin

-France has the finest oak forests in the world.
-And it’s all thanks to the Royal Navy....
+France has the finest oak forests in the world and it’s all thanks to the French Royal Navy….

-In 1669 Louis XIV’s finance minister, Jean-Baptiste Colbert, did what the British should have done.
-He expanded and reorganised France’s forests planting premium quality oak varieties suitable for building a navy to fight the British.
+In 1669 Louis XIV’s finance minister, Jean-Baptiste Colbert expanded and reorganised France’s forests planting premium quality oak varieties suitable for building a navy to fight the British.

 This legacy was built on by Napoleon, who in 1803 banned all tree felling without state authority.
 Two years later, 1805, he decreed that every oak felled must be more than 150 years old and replaced by a new, premium oak.